raul23/equifax-data-breach/README.rst

-     China-based IP address ("China Server #1"), which was repeatedly accessed during the intrusion by WANG QIAN, logged into a Taiwanese IP address ( "the Taiwan Server") via Remote Desktop Protocol software and copied the malicious file "jndi. txt." []_ page 8, paragraph e
+     China-based IP address ("China Server #1"), which was repeatedly accessed during the intrusion by WANG QIAN, logged into a Taiwanese IP address ( "the Taiwan Server") via Remote Desktop Protocol software and copied the malicious file "jndi. txt."
+[DOJ2]_ (page 8, paragraph 14.e)
-   - **China Server #2:** On or about the same day [of July 7, 2017], another China-based IP address ("China Server #2"), which was also repeatedly accessed during the intrusion by WANG QIAN, exploited the Apache Struts vulnerability on Equifax' s online dispute portal.
+   - **China Server #2:** On or about July 7, 2017, another China-based IP
+     address ("China Server #2"), which was also repeatedly accessed during the intrusion by WANG QIAN, exploited the Apache Struts vulnerability on Equifax' s online dispute portal.
+[DOJ2]_ (page 9, paragraph 14.j)
    - **China Server #3:** On or about the same day and July 9, 2017, XUKE used a different China-based IP address ("China Server #3") to conduct reconnaissance on Equifax' s online dispute portal.
+[DOJ2]_ (page 10, paragraph 14.k)
    - **China Server #4:** On or about July 10, 2017, a conspirator using
      another China-based IP address ("China Server #4") logged into the Taiwan Server and copied the malicious file "abc.txt" to the Taiwan Server.
+     [DOJ2]_ (page 10, paragraph 14.l)
    - **China Server #5:** On or about July 10, 2017, a conspirator using
      another China-based IP address ("China Server #5'') then utilized the malicious web shell ''css.jsp," which was previously installed on Equifax's network, to issue a command to download the "abc. txt" file from the Taiwan Server.
+[DOJ2]_ (page 10, paragraph 14.l)
-   - **China Server #6:** On or about the same day [of July 10, 2017], a conspirator who was logged into another China-based IP address ("China Server #6") utilized the malicious web shell ''boxover.jsp" to query an Equifax database table and store the results in output files.
+   - **China Server #6:** On or about July 10, 2017, a conspirator who was logged into another China-based IP address ("China Server #6") utilized the malicious web shell ''boxover.jsp" to query an Equifax database table and store the results in output files.
+[DOJ2]_ (page 10, paragraph 14.n)

    `:information_source:`